JPsiInVR/script-and-story-board/1st_Scene/first_scene.md

 *(particle turns to the viewer)*

 **J/&psi;:** Hi, hi you!
 I'm on the run, so we have to keep it quiet, okay?
-I would like to introduce myself: My name is J/&psi; and I'm a particle.
+I would like to introduce myself to you: My name is J/&psi; and I'm a particle.
 What!
 You never heard of me?
 Well, I don't even know where to start in that case.
 Let's talk about the particle part again.
 You must think of a particle as a tiny amount of matter.
 However not in the sense of for example a particle of dust, but even smaller.
 And there is a ton of us!
 You maybe already heard of Penelope Proton and the Norman Neutron.